-Moira Alvarez has the degree Licenciada en Letras from the University of Buenos Aires, Argentina, and an MA in Hispanic Studies from Temple University.
-Currently she is finishing her PhD in the area of Latin American literature; her work takes a Cultural Studies approach to issues in contemporary Latin American literature and film.
+Moira Alvarez holds the degree Licenciada en Letras (BA in Linguistics and Literature) from the University of Buenos Aires (Argentina), and received an MA in Hispanic Studies (2009) and a PhD (2015) from Temple University.
+Her work takes a Cultural Studies approach to issues in contemporary Latin American literature and film.
 She has taught Spanish language and culture at several different institutions in Argentina and the US, including the University of Buenos Aires, Temple University, the University of Pennsylvania, Haverford College and Bryn Mawr College.

 Moira has collaborated with the Lauder Institute since 2006 in different capacities, as a tutor, academic assistant and instructor.
 As member of the Lauder faculty, Moira’s objectives are to help students to learn about, understand, and discuss critical cultural topics from the Spanish speaking countries.
 In addition, her double certification as tester for the Oral Proficiency Interview (OPI) and Writing Proficiency Test (WPT) by the Council of Teaching Foreign Languages (ACTFL) allows her to enhance students’ language proficiency.